peteg's blog

 /noise/movies | Link

 Everyone is so young! ... but it doesn't add up to a lot.
-The small amount of dodgy skinhead philosophizing seems redundant, as most are clearly in it for the lifestyle.
-The material is stretched too thin, and none of the characters are particularly sympathetic.
-Some elements got reused in This is England, such as the underage skinhead getting his end in, which makes this seem less a record of a particularly unpleasant Melbournian subculture than a generic exploitation flick.
+The small amount of dodgy skinhead philosophizing seems redundant as most are clearly in it for the lifestyle.
+The material is stretched too thin and none of the characters are particularly sympathetic.
+Some elements got reused in This is England; for instance the underage skinhead getting his end in, making this seem less a record of a particularly unpleasant Melbournian subculture than a generic exploitation flick.